 First, a little history…

 For years, there have been PC users who liked the Macintosh, but couldn’t simply “switch” for various reasons.
+Cost has always been a factor.
 Often, the reasons had to do with software that was available for Windows that wasn’t available for the Mac.
 Since many users “needed” Windows, their options were either to buy both, or simply stick with the PC… until now.

 In 2005, Steve Jobs announced that Apple had secretly been compiling and running OS X on Intel processors, and showed the Mac OS running on a Pentium 4.
 In fact, Apple was now transitioning to Intel processors for their upcoming systems.
 Developers were able to buy a “transition kit” which was essentially an Intel-based system running Mac OS X. Not long after, hacked versions of the OS began spreading throughout the PC/Mac community that allowed users to install OS X on their non-developer PC’s.